CalebDeLeeuwMisfits/PokemonLLMAgentBenchmark/README.md

 Steps of the agent are currently limited for testing but in the code notes it is clear where to adjust this in the smolagents agent config.

+## Recent Architecture Changes

+In the most recent update, we've made significant changes to the project architecture to better align with smolagents best practices:

+1. **Tools as Standalone Functions**: Moved all game interaction tools from the `pokemon_tools.py` class into standalone functions in `agent.py` decorated with the `@tool` decorator.
+This simplifies the code and avoids type hinting issues with class methods.

+2. **Global Component References**: Implemented global variables (`_emulator`, `_controller`, `_screen_capture`) to store references to game components, with a `setup_tool_dependencies` function to initialize them properly.

+3. **Direct Tool Registration**: Tools are now directly registered with the CodeAgent for better interaction with the smolagents framework.

+4. **Improved Ollama Integration**: Added custom `OllamaModelWrapper` class to handle local LLM inference when Ollama is selected as the provider.

 ## Simplified Pokémon LLM Agent

-A simplified version with just five core files that can use either the Anthropic API or local LLM inference via Ollama to play Pokémon Red and collect gameplay data.
+A simplified version with just four core files that can use either the Anthropic API or local LLM inference via Ollama to play Pokémon Red and collect gameplay data.

-** POKEMON_TOOLS.PY IS NO LONGER USED IN THIS CURRENT VERSION BECAUSE THE TOOLS WORK BEST IN THE SAME FILE USING SMOLAGENTS **
+**NOTE: POKEMON_TOOLS.PY IS NO LONGER USED IN THIS CURRENT VERSION.
+ALL TOOLS ARE NOW DEFINED AS STANDALONE FUNCTIONS IN AGENT.PY FOR BETTER COMPATIBILITY WITH SMOLAGENTS.**

 ## Overview